chileweb76/My-Tarot-Readings/FIXES_APPLIED.md

-# Fixes Applied for Vercel Blob and Tags Issues
+# Fixes Applied for Authentication, Vercel Blob and Tags Issues

 ## Issues Identified

 1. **JWT SubtleCrypto Authentication Errors**: JWT verification was failing in Vercel environment due to SubtleCrypto API limitations
 2. **Tags Not Being Saved**: Selected tags were not being included in reading data sent to backend
 3. **Image Upload Issues**: Vercel Blob uploads were failing due to poor error handling and state management
+4. **"Cannot access 'authenticateUser' before initialization"**: Middleware function was defined after being used

 ## Fixes Applied